 April 21st marks Groundation Day, when hundreds of thousands of Rastafari celebrate the arrival of Emperor Haile Selassie in Jamaica in 1966.
 The great significance of this event in the development of the Rastafari religion is that, having been outcasts in society, its adherents gained a measure of respectability for the first time.
 With Rasta having become acceptable, reggae music became commercially viable, leading in turn to the further global spread of Rastafarianism.
-READ other accounts from the day… (1966)
+READ what the Marley’s thought… (1966)

 Rita Marley, Bob Marley’s wife, converted to the Rastafari faith after seeing Haile Selassie in his motorcade en route to the King’s House.
 She claimed, in interviews and in her book No Woman No Cry, that she had seen a stigma on Haile Selassie’s hand as he waved to the crowd